 Fair to Poor: Seldom visible in gem quality stones

 - Hardness direction can be found in diamond due to cleavage.

 - Facets can be polished to cleavage

-- Its necessary to cut facets at right angle to the cleavage plan.
+- Its necessary to cut facets at a right angle to the cleavage plane.

-- In some cases, incipent cleavage makes the stone weak.
+- In some cases, incipient cleavage makes the stone weak.

 - It can destroy stone during thermal shock or blow (pressure) heat, sudden stress while cutting and polishing or when repairing.

 - Cleavage can affect the durability of stones.